dddrrreee/cs140e-25win/labs/15-vm-coherence/README.md

     `cp15_ctrl_reg1_rd` you'll get a multiple definition error.
     Just do a pull and this will get fixed.

+  - The comment for `cp15_domain_ctrl_wr`
+    says you need to "flush_btb, dsb, prefetch flush" but I think you only need the prefetch flush.

   - If your `pinned-vm.c` has issues: we've checked in `code/orig-pinned-vm.c` you can just change the `Makefile` to use this instead.